| Description:

 is accompanied by traces of a bony fish, most likely a Diplomystus

-dentatus near the edge of the plaque, making for a wonderful contrast
+dentatus near the edge of the plaque, making for a wonderful

-surface-feeders such as Knightia.
-Photos
+predator of smaller surface-feeders such as Knightia.

 Also see: Class